Tom Kenny: Personal life

 Kenny first met his wife Jill Talley in 1992 while working on The Edge.
 The two have collaborated on many productions together, including SpongeBob SquarePants (in which Talley voices Karen Plankton).
-They also both appeared in the music video for "Tonight, Tonight" by The Smashing Pumpkins.
-They have two children, Mack (born 1998) and Nora (born 2003).
+They also both appeared in the music video for "Tonight, Tonight" by the Smashing Pumpkins.
+They have two children, Mack (b.
+1997) and Nora (b.
+2003).
 The Kennys live in Studio City, California.